 2. Segmenting your target audience.
 Audience personas are created to segment a brand’s target audience into similar groups based on similar interests or demographics.
 This helps marketers identify which types of people are most likely to become customers and who their campaigns should target.

 3. Creating marketing campaigns that speak to those target demographics.
-A/B tests are used to identify what works and what doesn’t, to create unique campaigns for unique customer segments, and to create strategies for lead acquisition.
+A/B tests and marketing automation can be used to identify what works and what doesn’t, to create unique campaigns for unique customer segments such as on social media or email, and to create strategies for lead acquisition.

 2. Acquire leads